emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 │   ├── mid
 │   ├── lyric
 │   ├── txt
+│   ├── csv
-│   └── csv
+│   └── metadata.json
 └── korean
     ├── wav
     ├── mid
     ├── lyric
     ├── txt
+    ├── csv
-    └── csv
+    └── metadata.json
 ```

+The entire data splits into Korean and English and each language splits into 'wav', 'mid', 'lyric', 'txt' and 'csv' folders.
+Each song has the identical filenames for each format.
+Each format represents following information.
+Additional information like original song name, tempo and time signature for each song can be found in 'metadata.json'.

 - 'wav': Vocal recordings in 44.1kHz 16bit wav format
 - 'mid': Score information in MIDI format
-- 'lyric': Lyric information in grapheme level
+- 'lyric': Lyric information in grapheme-level
-- 'txt': Lyric information in syllable and phoneme level
+- 'txt': Lyric information in syllable and phoneme-level
 - 'csv': Note onset and offset and syllable timing in comma-separated value (CSV) format

 ## 2. Vocal Recording <a name="vocal_recording"></a>
-Children’s songs usually have various versions in different styles and one of them that suites for the singer is chosen.
+Children’s songs usually have various versions in different styles so one of them that suites for the singer is chosen.
 While recording vocals, the singer sang along with the background music tracks.
 She deliberately rendered the singing in a “plain” style refraining from expressive singing skills.
 The recording took place in a dedicated soundproof room.
 Singer recorded three to four takes for each song and the best parts are combined into a single audio track.
 Two identical songs with different keys are discriminated by character 'a' and 'b' at the end of a filename.

 ## 3. MIDI Transcription <a name="midi_transcription"></a>
 The MIDI data consists of monophonic notes.
 Each note contains onset and offset times which were manually fine-tuned along with the corresponding syllable.
 MIDI notes do not include any expression data or control change messages because those parameters can be ambiguous to define for singing voice.
 Singing voice is an highly expressive sound and so it is hard to define precise onset timings and pitches.
 We assumed one syllable matches with one MIDI note and made the following criteria to represent various expressions in singing voice.